 I asked another security specialist about free options for VPN usage and he stated, “There are free VPN services, but they are generally slow and unreliable (or unsafe due to malware).
 The closest credible guide I could find is here.
 But in general, if for your clients, I would recommend they pay.”

 TOR Browser: Not recommended for use on a work computer as HR can monitor the use of a TOR browser on a work computer.
 The Onion Router, or TOR browser, was developed so that people could browse the internet anonymously.
 The TOR network disguises users’ identities by moving their traffic across different TOR servers, and then encrypting that traffic so it cannot be traced back to the user.
 I found that downloading TOR was similar to downloading Firefox or Google Chrome and, just like those applications, it was free.
 But unlike those applications, it is a non-profit dedicated to internet security and it is not mining your data.
 Overall, TOR is just another platform to surf the web, but it just happens to be discreet.
 When using the internet via the TOR browser, it prevents other parties from monitoring your Internet connection, such as learning what sites you visit, and it prevents the sites you visit from learning your physical location.

-Brave is another private browser which has Tor built into to its privacy mode.
-Brave loads major news sites 2 to 8 times faster than Chrome and Safari on mobile, and nearly 2 times faster than Chrome on desktop.
+Brave is another private browser which has TOR built into to its privacy mode.
+Brave loads major news sites two to eight times faster than Chrome and Safari on mobile, and nearly two times faster than Chrome on desktop.

 For the extra paranoid, you can use a TOR with a VPN.

 How to use TER post-SESTA/FOSTA: You’re back online with TER through the use of a VPN or TOR browser, now what?
 TER as you knew it is a bit different these days.
 Below are some tips on how to navigate TER now that reviews and profiles of US-based providers are no longer viewable and that the US-based ad boards are inactive.